 1980s Pagoda Table Lamp

-Materials: Cream beam base in wood.
-Decorated with polished brass.
+Materials: Cream lacquered beam base in wood.
+Polished brass rims around the base.
+4 rubber feet.
 Brass rod.
-4 rubber feet.
 Pagoda fabric lampshade.
+Bakelite E27 socket.

 Total Height: 62 cm / 24.40”

 Lampshade: 25 x 36 cm / 9.84 x 14.17”

 Base: 9 x 23 cm / 3.54 x 9.05”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1970s, 1980s.

 Other versions: This 1980s pagoda table lamp was probably made in some varieties.